 Semantic Validation for NCTS-P5 and AES-P1

 The semantic validation is crucial for the quality of each message exchanged, contributing to the correct validation of the whole movement.
-The Annex K of the DDNA defines when a validation is Required, Strongly Recommended or Not to be applied (by sender and by recipient).
+The Annex K of the DDNxA volumes defines when a validation is Required, Strongly Recommended or Not to be applied (by sender and by recipient).

 The quality of the messages exchanged (on the National Domain and on the Common Domain) depends on the quality of the messages exchanged on the External Domain (the source) for that movement.
-The global quality of the trans-European System relies on the effective validation of the R&C by the Recipient NAs (unless not authorised).
+The global quality of the Trans-European System relies on the effective validation of the R&C by the Recipient NAs (unless not authorised).

 In this context, an unexpected issue in operations could require that the Recipient NA(s) needs to deactivate temporarily the validation of one specific rule/condition/BRT/TRT that is related to the issue identified, until it is fixed.